UniversitaDellaCalabria/Portale-PoC/README.md

 for these latter uniCMS uses some reserved words, as prefix, to deal with specialized url routings. in the settings file we would configure these.
 See [Handlers](#handlers) for example.

-See `cms.settings` as example.
+See `cms.contexts.settings` as example.
-See `cms.views.cms_dispatcher` to see how an http request is intercepted and handled by uniCMS to know if use an Handler or a Standard Page as response.
+See `cms.contexts.views.cms_dispatcher` to see how an http request is intercepted and handled by uniCMS to know if use an Handler or a Standard Page as response.

 Search Engine